Atheist (band): Elements and disbandment (1992-2007)

-Relapse Records re-issued the band's three albums in late 2005, as well as a vinyl box set containing the three albums plus the R.A.V.A.G.E. demo "On They Slay".
-Flynn formed the band Gnostic in the same year.
+Relapse Records reissued the band's three albums in late 2005, as well as a vinyl box set containing the three albums plus the R.A.V.A.G.E. demo "On They Slay".
 In January 2006, Atheist announced they were regrouping to perform live during the summer and autumn.
 The line-up was Shaefer, Burkey, Choy and Flynn.
 Shaefer only provided vocals due to long battles with tendinitis and carpal tunnel syndrome.
 The Gnostic guitarist Sonny Carson played all of Shaefer's guitar parts, while Burkey was later replaced by Chris Baker of Gnostic.